IvanBioli/ssbroyden_optimistix/README.md

-# Self-Scaling Broyden Family of Quasi-Newton Methods in JAX
+# Self-Scaled Broyden Family of Quasi-Newton Methods in JAX

-A small add-on to the [Optimistix](https://github.com/patrick-kidger/optimistix) library, implementing the self-scaling Broyden family of quasi-Newton methods in [JAX](https://github.com/google/jax).
+A small add-on to the [Optimistix](https://github.com/patrick-kidger/optimistix) library, implementing the Self-Scaled Broyden family of quasi-Newton methods in [JAX](https://github.com/google/jax).

 ## Solvers